 “Not so,” replied Plague, “I took five thousand as I promised.
 Fear and worry killed the others.”

 Is fear and worry harming your ability to live your life as you would like?
+I’ve seen a huge upsurge in such problems in recent times.
+Covid 19, swiftly followed by a cost of living crisis and an unstable world order, have all combined to send a great many people over the edge.
+My books have never been so full.
+If you are paralysed with worry, perhaps hypnotherapy could be of assistance.
 I use hypnotherapy in Reading, Oxford, Wallingford, London and Thame every day in order to help people regain control over their thoughts.
 If anxious thoughts are wrecking your life then perhaps hypnosis could help you too.

 Worry is the most unproductive use of your time

 Worrying solves nothing.
 We can take steps to ensure that nothing bad happens.
 If they do happen then we can take steps to resolve or repair the situation.
 Worrying changes nothing, prevents nothing and resolves nothing.
 If worry or obsessive thoughts are starting to intrude on your life then the sooner you act the sooner you’ll be able to free yourself.